jsenv/importmap-node-module/readme.md

 ## checkImportResolution

-_checkImportResolution_ parameter is a boolean controlling if script tries to resolve all import found in your js files using the importmap.
-When import are not resolved a warning is logged in the terminal.
+_checkImportResolution_ is a boolean parameter controlling if script tries to resolve all import found in your js files using the importmap.

+It is recommended to enable this parameter, it gives more confidence in the generated importmap and outputs nice logs for for imports that cannot be resolved.

+This import resolution is auto enabled when [removeUnusedMappings](#removeUnusedMappings) or [extensionlessAutomapping](#extensionlessAutomapping) are used.

 ## removeUnusedMappings